Get

 Carrots

 Dogs are free to enjoy carrots whether they are cooked or raw.
 They make a great low-calorie snack that is high in fiber and a great source of vitamin A and other nutrients.
-Make sure you cut up raw carrots well, though, as you want to make sure it’s not a choking hazard.
+Make sure you cut up raw carrots well, though, as you want to make sure they’re not a choking hazard.

 Green Beans